eduvpn/documentation/DEPLOY_FEDORA.md

 ---

-For simple one server deployments and tests, we have a deploy script available you can run on a fresh Fedora 29 or 30 installation.
+For simple one server deployments and tests, we have a deploy script available you can run on a fresh Fedora installation.
 It will configure all components and will be ready for use after running!

 Additional scripts are available after deployment: